DonSoftwareInc/Portfolio-Project-1/README.md

  ## Footer
- - The footer sections contains links to the Facebook, twitter, youtube and instagram home pages.
+ - The footer sections contains links to the Facebook, Twitter, YouTube and Instagram home pages.

 ## Home Page - Hero Image
  - The home page contains a hero image of someone about to snatch a weight. the colours of the shoes and the websites matches the colour scheme selected around the website.